sandeepganage/SALLOC/README.md

     3. getIndex()
     4. vecSize()

-A detailed description about these can be found in *SALLOC-description.txt*
+A detailed description about these can be found in *SALLOC_description.txt*

 ## Requirements